mesosphere-backup/terraform-dcos/aws/README.md

 aws_secret_access_key = /R8SHF+SHFJaerSKE83awf4ASyrF83sa471DHSEXAMPLE
 ```

-## Example Terraform Deployments

-### Quick Start
+*Note*: `[default]` is the name of the `aws_profile`.
+You may select a different profile to use in terraform by adding it into this entry `aws_profile="<INSERT_CREDENTIAL_PROFILE_NAME_HERE>"` into your [desired_cluster_profile.tfvars](/aws/desired_cluster_profile.tfvars.example).

+## Deploying with Default Variables

 We've provided all the sensible defaults that you would want to play around with DC/OS.
 Just run this command to deploy a multi-master setup in the cloud.
 Three agents will be deployed for you.
 Two private agents, one public agent.

 - There is no git clone of this repo required.
 Terraform does this for you under the hood.

-_*Note:* Create a new directory before the command below as terraform will write its files within the current directory.
+*Note:* Create a new directory before the command below as terraform will write its files within the current directory.

 ```bash
 terraform init -from-module github.com/dcos/terraform-dcos//aws terraform apply
 ```
-###### Choosing Different AWS Credential Profiles

-If you have different types of AWS profiles that you use within your organization, you can specify which credentials/keys you want terraform to use by appending this flag to terraform apply `-var aws_profile="default_or_custom_profile"`

-### Custom terraform-dcos variables
+### Deploying with Custom Variables

 The default variables are tracked in the [variables.tf](/aws/variables.tf) file.
 Since this file can be overwritten during updates when you may run `terraform get --update` when you want to fetch new releases of DC/OS to upgrade too, its best to use the [desired_cluster_profile.tfvars](/aws/desired_cluster_profile.tfvars.example) and set your custom terraform and DC/OS flags there.
 This way you can keep track of a single file that you can use manage the lifecycle of your cluster.

 ###### Supported Operating Systems

+You can find the list that Terraform for this repo [https://github.com/dcos/terraform-dcos/blob/master/aws/modules/dcos-tested-aws-oses/platform/cloud/aws](/aws/modules/dcos-tested-aws-oses/platform/cloud/aws).
 For a list of supported operating systems for this repo, see the ones that DC/OS recommends [here](https://docs.mesosphere.com/1.10/installing/oss/custom/system-requirements/).
-You can find the list that Terraform for this repo [here](/aws/modules/dcos-tested-aws-oses/platform/cloud/aws).

 ###### Supported DC/OS Versions

 For a list of all the DC/OS versions that this repository supports, you can find them at the `tf_dcos_core` module [here](https://github.com/dcos/tf_dcos_core/tree/master/dcos-versions).

-_*Note*: Master DC/OS version is not meant for production use.
-It is only for CI/CD testing._
+*Note*: Master DC/OS version is not meant for production use.
+It is only for CI/CD testing.

 To apply the configuration file, you can use this command below.